 While it may be socially acceptable to have the occasional Bloody Mary with breakfast or a glass of wine at lunch with friends, it is generally a cause for concern when a person regularly consumes alcohol during any hours of the day.
 Such a person may be doing so due to not feeling as though events of the day are able to be faced without being under the influence.
 An inability to feel normal without having a drink is a sign of alcohol dependence.

 Regular consumption of alcohol may start out as a fun or relaxing choice.
-Over time, these good feelings tend to fade, and are replaced with cravings and withdrawals which can negatively impact a person’s overall mood.
+Over time, these good feelings tend to fade, and cravings and withdrawals resume, negatively impacting a person’s mood.
 A person who is addicted to alcohol may frequently feel irritated or depressed, particularly during the times in between having a drink.
-He or she may also become extremely defensive or angry when confronted with the use of alcohol.
-These negative feelings can become the primary excuse for needing a drink.

 Consequences of Alcohol Addiction